LLNL/sundials/doc/arkode/SphinxDocs/guide/source/linear_solvers/custom.rst

 :math:`M\ne I`, the main ARKode module interfaces with the mass matrix linear solver module using calls to one of four routines:
 :c:func:`minit()`, :c:func:`msetup()`, :c:func:`msolve()`, and
 :c:func:`mfree()`.
 Briefly, their purposes are as follows:

 * :c:func:`minit()`: initializes memory specific to the mass matrix linear solver;
 * :c:func:`msetup()`: evaluates and preprocesses the mass matrix or associated preconditioner in preparation for solves;
 * :c:func:`msolve()`: solves the mass matrix system;
 * :c:func:`mfree()`: frees the mass matrix linear solver memory.

-As with the Newton system linear solver, a mass matrix linear solver module must also provide a user-callable **specification function** (like those described in the section :ref:`CInterface.LinearSolvers`) which will attach the above four functions to the main ARKode memory block.
+As with the Newton system linear solver, a mass matrix linear solver module must also provide a user-callable **specification function** (like those described in the section :ref:`ARKStep_CInterface.LinearSolvers`) which will attach the above four functions to the main ARKode memory block.
 The four fields in the ``ARKodeMem`` structure that refer to the mass matrix system linear solver's functions are ``ark_minit``,